Best UK driving test centre near me

 Type your postcode.
 We score every nearby DVSA car-test centre by pass rate, wait weeks and distance, then return the top 5 picks for you.
 The scoring is transparent (formula shown below); each result links to gov.uk to check live availability.

 Distances are real driving miles fetched from the OSRM routing service, which uses OpenStreetMap road data.
 Each result starts with an approximation (straight-line miles times a 1.4 road factor) and refines to the actual road distance over a second or two.
 If the routing service is unreachable the approximation stays and the label reads "approx".
-Wait time is modelled from NAO 2025 data, not live; check gov.uk for current booking availability.
+Wait time uses the DVSA official median where published, otherwise a modelled estimate; it is not live, so check gov.uk for current booking availability.

 How the score works

-For each centre we compute three normalised sub-scores and combine them with default weights calibrated against UK learner-driver survey data and the published DVSA distribution of pass rates and waits:
+For each centre we compute three normalised sub-scores and combine them with default weights chosen to reflect how learners typically weigh pass rate, wait and distance, alongside the published DVSA distribution of pass rates and waits:

 - Pass rate score (weight 0.40): higher is better.
-Normalised against the actual 33% to 65% range that covers the 1st to 99th percentile of UK car-test centres with at least 1,000 lifetime tests.
+Normalised against the actual 33% to 65% range that covers the 1st to 99th percentile of UK car-test centres with at least 1,000 tests in the current period.

 - Wait time score (weight 0.30): shorter is better.
 Normalised against the 4 to 24 week range, where 24 is the DVSA published cap and 4 is the realistic floor for remote-Scotland centres.